en flag +1 214 306 68 37

 • Subscription

-You offer your customers pre-paid plans and let them sign up for using your software product for a certain amount of time or a number of users.
+You offer your clients pre-paid plans and let them sign up for using your software product for a certain amount of time or a number of users.
 This is a model commonly used for SaaS products, allowing users to opt in and out of using your product at any moment.
 However, it applies to the on-premises software as well.

 • In-app purchases/Freemium

-You can let your customers take advantage of a part of your product’s functionality for free and ask for payment to enable additional features.
+You can let your clients take advantage of a part of your product’s functionality for free and ask for payment to enable additional features.
 Another option is to set a ‘trial period’ and let users enjoy all the features for a limited amount of time.
 After that, you lock either the entire functionality or a part of it until a user makes a payment.

 • Usage-based